 Profiles of the judging panel will be added as the team is confirmed.

-Linda has been working in technical communication for 41 years as editor, author, manager, course developer and trainer, and is now in her 12th year of judging the awards.
+Linda has been working in technical communication for over 40 years as editor, author, manager, course developer and trainer, and is now in her 15th year of judging the awards.
 We interviewed Linda about her experiences within the industry and also what being a judge of the awards means to her…

 What is your technical communication background?